pancho508/codeChismografo/README.md

 [] Organize Repo once you have MVP

 ### Client- vuejs
-        [] local Storage cookies
+        [] create color active on login create user and options sub menu on home [] local Storage cookies
         [] Bootstrap / CSS
             !!
 Caution.
 Tried setting up bootstrap directly with cdn config but running into issues with non hook build.
 Would be wise to set up once I start native build with VueJS